gbv/paia/paia.md

     0. no relation (this applies to most combinations of document and patron, and it can be expected if no other state is given)
-    1. reserved (the document is not accessible for the user yet, but it will be)
+    1. reserved (the document is not accessible for the patron yet, but it will be)
-    2. ordered (the document is being made accessible for the user)
+    2. ordered (the document is being made accessible for the patron)
     3. held (the document is on loan by the patron)
     4. provided (the document is ready to be used by the patron)
     5. rejected